samweru-zz/blockly/README.md

 ## Installation

-Ensure you have php7 apcu cache installed.
+Ensure you have `php7` and `php-apcu` extesntion for cache installed.

 ```
 git clone https://github.com/samweru/blockly